UPDATED NOVEMBER 2024

 “Real” winter in Halifax doesn’t usually start until January.

-We tend to have the odd cold day in November and December and maybe even a snow storm or two, but Christmas can be fairly mild and green.
-This January, winter has been very typically Canadian.
-It has been cold for most of the month and we’ve had a couple of big storms.
-We are still clearing up from this weekends nor’easter which dumped around a foot and a half of snow on us, mixed with strong winds, freezing rain, rain and snow.
-The snow banks at the end of our driveway are like icebergs because the temperature is hovering around the minus 10-20 Celsius each night.
+November and December usually bring a few cold days and maybe a snowstorm or two, but Christmas can often be mild and green.
+Last January, however, winter was as Canadian as it gets!
+It was cold for most of the month, with a couple of major storms.
+We were still digging out from a weekend nor’easter that dumped about a foot and a half of snow, along with strong winds, freezing rain, rain, and more snow.
+The snowbanks at the end of our driveway were like icebergs, with temperatures hovering between -10°C and -20°C each night.

 Sound pretty grim, right?